ExAC at 5 hospitals in Ethiopia

 The Governmental hospital in Sodo, Otana Hospital, was the next stop on the schedule.
 Biruk Meskeke, clinical quality coordinator in gynecology and obstetrics department, organized the training.
 A fantastic training took place with an enthusiastic group of midwives.

-Thanks to Tesfa and Dr. Bjarte Tidemann Andersen’s enormous network, local knowledge and support, ExAC also got the opportunity to present the training program and the simulation doll at Addis Hiwot Hospital and at the Korean Hospital both located in Addis Ababa.
+Thanks to Tesfa and Dr. Bjarte Tidemann Andersen’s enormous network, local knowledge and support, ExAC also got the opportunity to present the training program and the trainer at Addis Hiwot Hospital and at the Korean Hospital both located in Addis Ababa.
 In both places the staff were eager to learn more and welcomed ExAC back on a later occasion.

-Altogether the lecture on PPH management and the practical training on the ExAC simulation doll was presented to more than 70 healthcare professionals consisting of gynecologists, midwives, nurses and students.
+Altogether the lecture on PPH management and the practical training on the ExAC Trainer was presented to more than 70 healthcare professionals consisting of gynecologists, midwives, nurses and students.
 In addition to this, several demonstrations of the doll without doing the full lecture took place.
 The training program was highly welcomed and was met with great enthusiasm.
 A lot of very useful feedback was given by the participants to help us in further development of the program.